Street fighting: Underground street fight clubs

 Pre-fight medical check-ups are required to ensure that the participants are not involved with drugs or infectious diseases such as HIV, Hepatitis or any other illnesses.
-Any fights that are not in compliance with the authoriser rules and regulations is considered illegal and the participants will have to face legal penalty.
+Any fights that are not in compliance with the authoriser rules and regulations are considered illegal and the participants will have to face legal penalty.
 The venue of the fight is changed every time for confidential protection and will be announced on the fight day.
 The promoters are in charge of finding different locations to host these fights where indoor boxing rings, gyms or gym mats with crowd-form barricade are utilised as a disguise so as not to attract the public attention.
 Amongst incentives that draw people into underground street fights, money oriented and attention seeking are the two most fundamental one.
 In order to qualify for the fight, attendees have to go through a registration process.
 The fight is either between two randomly matched applicants whose identity will be kept until the matching day or between two attendees with unresolved conflicts.
 Sometimes, it can be between 2 fighters urging to start their MMA career that get matched right on the registration spot.
 Attendees are required to comply with the rules set by the club.
 The grant price is usually given to the winner only, but sometimes both people can be paid.
 The club is funded by entrance tickets sold to audiences with undisclosed amounts.
-The audience may have to go through a security check for weapons as it is not allowed inside the venue.
+The audience may have to go through a security check for weapons as they are not allowed inside the venue.
 On several occasions, the audience gamble on the result of the fight, particularly, they place their bet on one of the attendees that they expect to win in the hope of a worthy return.
-The fight lasts for three rounds, sometimes an additional round is conducted for the reason that the crowd’s provocation fuels the combativeness of the attendees.
+The fight lasts for three rounds, sometimes an additional round is conducted because the crowd's provocation fuels the combativeness of the attendees.